Skip to main content

 Situation

-Please keep up-to-date with MetService weather forecasts and messages from Civil Defence Emergency Management.
+Please keep up-to-date with the current MetService weather forecasts and messages from local civil defence.

 Visit our Environmental Data Hub for the latest river level and rainfall accumulations.